llvm/llvm-project/llvm/docs/Telemetry.rst

   * Data ownership and data collection consents are hard to accommodate from LLVM developers' point of view:

-    * Eg., data collected by Telemetry is not neccessarily owned by the user of an LLVM tool with Telemetry enabled, hence the user's consent to data collection is not meaningful.
+    * E.g., data collected by Telemetry is not necessarily owned by the user of an LLVM tool with Telemetry enabled, hence the user's consent to data collection is not meaningful.
 On the other hand, LLVM developers have no reasonable ways to request consent from the "real" owners.